jenkinsci/jenkins/README.md

 # About
 In a nutshell, Jenkins CI is the leading open-source continuous integration server.
 Built with Java, it provides over 1000 plugins to support building and testing virtually any project.

+# What to Use Jenkins for and When to Use It

+Use Jenkins to automate your development workflow so you can focus on work that matters most.
+Jenkins is commonly used for:

+- Building projects
+- Running tests to detect bugs and other issues as soon as they are introduced
+- Static code analysis
+- Deployment

+Execute repetitive tasks, save time, and optimize your development process with Jenkins.

 # Downloads
 Non-source downloads such as WAR files and several Linux packages can be found on our [Mirrors].